Work and residence permits for PhD Students

 For detailed information:

-Not enrolled by AU
+Not enrolled at AU

 If you are on a research stay at AU without being enrolled as a PhD student by AU, please refer to Guest Researcher / Guest PhD for further information.